 GLOBALMANIA: Master World Geography in 7 Months or Less (3rd to 12th)

 This eBook provides a detailed plan for learning world geography.

-This series of video lectures was designed for use in a community college and teaches about the major religions of the world from a secular point of view.
+This series of video lectures were designed for use in a community college and teach about the major religions of the world from a secular point of view.

 Home Geography for Primary Grades (1st to 4th)